-- · failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - inspection of the clinical trial operations or trial sites by the FDA, the EMA or other regulatory authorities that reveals deficiencies or violations that require us to undertake corrective action, including the imposition of a clinical hold; - unforeseen safety issues, including any that could be identified in our ongoing toxicology studies, adverse side effects or lack of effectiveness; - changes in government regulations or administrative actions; - · problems with clinical supply materials; and - lack of adequate funding to continue the clinical trial.
+- · failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - inspection of the clinical trial operations or trial sites by the FDA, the EMA or other regulatory authorities that reveals deficiencies or violations that require us to undertake corrective action, including the imposition of a clinical hold; - · unforeseen safety issues, including any that could be identified in our ongoing toxicology studies, adverse side effects or lack of effectiveness;

+- changes in government regulations or administrative actions; - problems with clinical supply materials; and - lack of adequate funding to continue the clinical trial.

-Positive results from pre-clinical testing of our product candidates are not necessarily predictive of the results of our ongoing and planned clinical trials of QR-010, QR-110 or any other product candidate.
+Positive results from the clinical trial for QR-010 and pre-clinical testing of our product candidates are not necessarily predictive of the results of our ongoing and planned clinical trials of our product candidates.
 If we cannot achieve positive results in our clinical trials for our product candidates, we may be unable to successfully develop, obtain regulatory approval for and commercialize them.

-Positive results from our pre-clinical testing of QR-010, QR-110, or any of our other product candidates in vitro and in vivo may not necessarily be predictive of the results from our ongoing and planned clinical trials in humans.
-Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical trials after achieving positive results in pre-clinical development, and we cannot be certain that we will not face similar setbacks.
+Positive results from the clinical trial of QR-010 and pre-clinical testing of our other product candidates in vitro and in vivo may not necessarily be predictive of the results from our ongoing and planned clinical trials in humans.
+Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical trials after achieving positive results in pre-clinical and early clinical development, and we cannot be certain that we will not face similar setbacks.
 These setbacks have been caused by, among other things, pre-clinical findings made while clinical trials were underway or safety or efficacy observations made in clinical trials, including adverse events.
 Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in pre-clinical studies and clinical trials nonetheless failed to obtain FDA or EMA approval.
-If we fail to produce positive results in our clinical trials of our lead product candidates, including QR-010 and QR-110, the development timeline and regulatory approval and commercialization prospects for those product candidates, and, correspondingly, our business and financial prospects would be materially adversely affected.
+If we fail to produce positive results in our clinical trials of our lead product candidates, the development timeline and regulatory approval and commercialization prospects for those product candidates, and, correspondingly, our business and financial prospects would be materially adversely affected.

-Our RNA repair technologies are unproven and may not result in marketable products.
+Our RNA technologies are unproven and may not result in marketable products.